jrvansuita/MaterialAbout/README.md

 # Sample app code.
  The library has a lot more customization and features than is able to show here.
-Please Check the sample app and feel to help with a pull request.
+Please check the sample app and feel free to help with a pull request.
 You can take a look at the sample app [located on this project](/app/).

 #